VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Post-Installation-Steps/03-configuring-asset-blob-storage.md

 !!! note
     This mode is good for local development purposes and not recommended for production due to lack of scalability.

-## Setting up Azure Blob Storage in Production Mode
+## Set up Azure Blob Storage in production mode

 To set up Azure blob storage: